By entering your email address you agree to receive emails from Cottontailclub. We'll respect your privacy and you can unsubscribe at any time.

 The inside of your rabbit’s fresh poop should look almost golden, leaning towards a very greenish/yellow tint and many smaller bits.

-Healthy rabbit poop should be a medium to dark brown color.
+A good indicator that your rabbit’s poop is okay is if it is light brown or golden brown in color.
 If your bunny’s poop is a different color, such as black, red, or green, it could indicate an underlying health issue.

-Healthy rabbit poop should not have a strong odor.
-If your bunny’s poop is particularly smelly, it could indicate an underlying health issue.
+Lastly, your rabbit’s poop should not have a strong odor.
+If your bunny’s poop is particularly smelly, it could indicate an underlying health issue such as Cecal Dysbiosis

 Normal rabbit poo is small, usually black & dark brown in color, and filled with plant and grass pieces.
 They are slightly moist but dry out quickly.
 If you examine and break one apart, you will see the undigested plant fiber that it’s formed from, and it crumbles easily.